 IP Camera Types

 Indoor cameras are widely used both residential and commercial.
 Depending on their functionality, they're classified as a fixed camera or a PTZ camera.
 Fixed cameras are generally used to monitor an set area, whereas a PTZ (Pan, Tilt, Zoom) camera can be used to either track motion or manually adjust the monitoring area.
+Let the professionals install a camera system for your business, Installation on POE and residentials.

 Outdoor wired cameras, also known as AC powered cameras, are placed in outdoor environments.
 They are designed to survive weather conditions, such as heat, cold, and rain, and are generally capable of capturing video in low light conditions.
 They are often rated IP65/IP67 standards to withstand the outdoor environment.